michelled/weavly.org/src/robot-activities/meet-dash-dot-light-and-sound.md

 ## Level Up

-* Create a sound recording as an audio option for Dash and Dot to play.
+* Create a sound recording as an audio option for Dash and Dot to play

-## Curriculum Connections

-## Accessibility Considerations

 ## Skill Development